Network driven sampling; a critical threshold for design effects: The gap between sampling with and without-replacement

-The trees are simulated to have $m=2$.
-So, Theorem \ref{thm:critical} suggests that design effect should grow when $\lambda_2$ exceeds $1/\sqrt{2} \approx .7$.
+Because the trees are simulated to have $m=2$, Theorem \ref{thm:critical} suggests that the design effect grows when $\lambda_2$ exceeds $1/\sqrt{2} \approx .7$.
 In the left most plots, the solid lines are roughly flat.
 In the right most plots, the solid lines are quickly increasing.
 This shows that the \tp has a critical threshold somewhere between .6 and .8; this is consistent with the theory.
 Similarly, the dashed lines are roughly flat in the left plots and quickly increasing in the right plots.
-This confirms that without replacement network sampling has a similar critical threshold.
+Under these simulation settings, the more realistic model mimics the critical threshold behavior identified in Theorem \ref{thm:critical}.

 In the first row of plots, each node has an expected degree of fifty.
 In the second row of plots, each node has an expected degree of fifteen.
 In the top row, the solid and dashed lines are close because there are fewer repeated samples.
 In the bottom row, the lines for the sparse graphs are not as close.
 However, both rows display the same qualitative behavior (flat when $\lambda_2 = .6$ and increasing when $\lambda_2=.8$).
-The specific simulation settings are described in Section \ref{app:replacementSim}.